 Card Games: Ace-Ten Games

 This is a very large group of point-trick games, mostly of European origin, in which the ace and ten are particularly valuable cards.
 A typical scheme is ace=11, ten=10, king=4, queen=3, jack=2.
-Sometimes this is simplified by counting 10 for aces and tens and nothing for other cards.
-Usually the ten ranks between the ace and the king.
+Sometimes face cards count king=3, queen=2, jack=1.
+Sometimes the scheme is simplified by counting 10 for aces and tens and nothing for other cards.
+Usually the ten ranks between the ace and the king, but in some games the ten ranks below the court cards.

 - Dobbm (Tappen) - from the Stubai valley in Austria